jinMori127/Multi-Ways-London-Weather-Prediction/README.md

   ![image](https://github.com/user-attachments/assets/2893de03-2145-427a-8a8c-fa77bd071b6d)

-  There is more plots for full look at the results of the other feature you can take a look at the lstm_with_transformer_plots folder.
+  There is more plots for full look at the results of the other feature you can take a look at the [LSTM with Transformer Plots](./lstm_with_transformer_plots/) folder.
   At this folder there is also the same plots but we done mean to the to make the plot smoother (plots names: <feature_name>_mean_xx )